VoIPGRID/opensips_exporter/README.md

 create your own processor and implement the `Collector` interface.
 See the other processors for inspiration.

+## Contributing

+See the [CONTRIBUTING.md](.github/CONTRIBUTING.md) file on how to contribute to this project.

+## Contributors

+See the [CONTRIBUTORS.md](CONTRIBUTORS.md) file for a list of contributors to the project.

 [Go]: https://golang.org/doc/install (Getting Started - The Go Programming Language)
 [dep]: https://golang.github.io/dep/docs/installation.html (Installation · dep)

+## License

+opensips_exporter is made available under the Apache 2.0 license.
+See the [LICENSE](LICENSE) file for more info.